SpiriitLabs/vite-plugin-svg-spritemap/README.md

 **Img**

-You need to add the suffix `-view` to access to the fragment.
+You need to add the suffix `-view` to access the fragment.

 ```html
 <img src="/__spritemap#sprite-spiriit-view" />